As we prepare for our first in-person Portugal event in two years, I am reminded why we love Portugal so dearly…

 And all this comes as a bargain price.
 One couple we know is living in a villa close to the beach with a charming town for about US$1,600 a month.

 Fresh fish is always available, Wi-Fi is fast and everywhere, the people are friendly and most important for them… it’s safe.

 Safety In Portugal

-In fact, Portugal is one of the most peaceful nations on Earth… ranked third safest country in the world in the 2019 Global Peace Index.
-(If you’re wondering, the first and second places are Iceland and New Zealand.
-Both are beautiful and worthwhile places, but neither of those countries is easy for residency… especially if you’re retired.)
+In fact, Portugal is one of the most peaceful nations on Earth… ranked fourth safest country in the world in the Global Peace Index.
+(If you’re wondering, the first and second places are Iceland and New Zealand, and Denmark comes in third.
+All are beautiful and worthwhile places, but none of those countries are easy for residency… especially if you’re retired.)